 Sinks usually have cabinets underneath.
 Check the cabinet for leaks and the drainpipe from the sink to the stack for moisture.

-Check the overflow drains in tubs so that they do not overflow as well.
+Check the overflow drains in tubs, so they do not overflow.

-In essence, you make sure that all the sources of water are flowing freely, and that the routes of water are free of obstructions and clean.
+In essence, you ensure that all the water sources are flowing freely, and that the routes of water are free of obstructions and clean.

 Power and Electricity

-It is also important to make sure that all electrical systems and wiring are up to code.
+It is also important to ensure that all electrical systems and wiring are up to code.
 If they’re not up to code, this can be a major liability issue and severely affect your ability to host guests.

 Ensure all the outlets are well attached to the wall – many older houses and buildings can have loose outlets, which can pose a major electrical hazard.

 In addition, make sure to check the lights in your rental – lightbulbs go out, and it’s better to replace them before guests arrive than to wait until they complain.

 The importance of having air conditioning in your short term rentals during the summer months cannot be overstated, especially if your guests are travellers or coming for business trips.
 During the summer, a lack of air conditioning in warmer areas can make a guest stay a nightmare.